After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 Editing Applied Filters

-To set which filters applied to a tile, make sure the dashboard is in edit mode and then click the Edit Applied Filters button in the tile toolbar:
+To set which filters are applied to a tile, make sure the dashboard is in edit mode and then click the Edit Applied Filters button in the tile toolbar:

 From this interface, you can select which filters should be applied to the tile, and you can change the field that a filter is based upon for this tile:

-In previous releases, all of the tiles in a Looker dashboard were based on saved Looks, called Look-linked tiles.
-A user had to create a query and save it as a Look before adding it to a dashboard.
-But now, you can create a query directly from the dashboard without saving it as a Look.
+You can create a query directly from the dashboard without saving it as a Look.
 This helps avoid the potential clutter of having many saved Looks that are only needed for a single dashboard.

 If your dashboard has a tile that is based on a saved Look, you can convert it to a query-based tile.